 The Wall falls

 On October 7, Gorbachev visited East Berlin to celebrate the 40th anniversary of the German Democratic Republic.
 While many people demonstrated on the streets, the Politbüro did not reconsider and refused reforms.
 More and more citizens of East Germany vehemently demanded an adjustment of the political course on that the USSR, and mass demonstrations with eventually hundreds of thousands people occurred in several cities, particularly in Leipzig.
-Finally, on November 9, 1989, the Berlin Wall was opened, and East Germany were allowed to travel freely.
+Finally, on November 9, 1989, the Berlin Wall was opened, and Eastern Germans were allowed to travel freely.

 A new hotel on the Petersberg